poig/QcHack_Qutech/qkd/src_own_idea_qkd/README.md

-is same as E91, but test with same basis, can add as many basis type as possible, but will use more qubit_usage. good at stopping eve.
+is same as E91, but test with same basis, can add as many basis type as possible, but will use more qubit_usage. should be 100% stopping eve, unless eve can create a new EPR pairs.

 noiseless: